 In March 2008, the Company conducted a second phase reverse circulation drill program totalling 2,170 metres in 17 holes at the Reventon Breccia and Los Alisos Zone.
-The result of the program was successful in increasing the size of the Reventon Breccia with highlights including 91.4 metres of 87 g/t silver containing an intercept of 19.8 metres of 176.4 g/t silver; and 80.8 metres of 71.9 g/t silver containing an intercept of 7.6 metres of 234.5 g/t silver.
+The program was successful in increasing the size of the Reventon Breccia with highlights including 91.4 metres of 87 g/t silver containing an intercept of 19.8 metres of 176.4 g/t silver; and 80.8 metres of 71.9 g/t silver containing an intercept of 7.6 metres of 234.5 g/t silver.

-In April 2012 the Company entered into an agreement whereby it has granted Focus Ventures Ltd. ("Focus") the option to acquire a 65% interest in the El Reventon Silver Project.
-Under the terms of the agreement, Focus can earn its interest by the payment of US\$235,000 to the Company over 24 months and incurring US\$2,000,000 of exploration expenditures on the property over a three year period.
-In September 2012, Northair signed a Definitive Agreement with Focus Ventures granting Focus the option to acquire a majority interest in the El Reventon Property.
-In addition to terms previously announced the parties have agreed that once Focus has earned its 65% interest in the property by investing in exploration and making certain cash payments to Northair, Focus can increase its interest to 80% by completing a Feasibility Study and paying an additional \$100,000.
+During fiscal 2013, the Company entered into an agreement whereby it has granted Focus Ventures Ltd. ("Focus") the option to acquire a 65% interest in the it's El Reventon Silver Project.
+Under the terms of the agreement, Focus can earn its interest by the payment of US\$235,000 (\$10,000 received) to the Company over 24 months and incurring US\$2,000,000 of exploration expenditures on the property over a three year period.

-During the first part of 2012, work carried out by Focus has concentrated on the Estrella Zone, where a total of 62 samples, taken from old underground working along a 400 metre strike, have returned significant grades in silver and associated gold, lead and zinc values.
+During the first part of 2012, work carried out by Focus concentrated on the La Estella Zone, where a total of 62 samples, taken from old underground workings along a 400 kilometre strike, have returned significant grades in silver and associated gold, lead and zinc values.
 Focus has commenced a detailed soil survey over a 6 x 8 kilometre grid at El Reventon to geochemically map and better define targets such as the Estrella Zone, and generate new targets for follow-up exploration.

 In October 2012, Focus reported that a 930-sample grid-based soil survey undertaken over El Reventon identified multiple silver targets.
-The largest of the targets is a>10 g/t Ag silver-in-soil anomaly over 1,300 x 500 metres located in the southern part of the claims, approximately 2 kilometres southwest of the drilled Reventon Breccia.
+The largest of the targets is a>10 g/t silver-in-soil anomaly over 1,300 x 500metres located in the southern part of the claims, approximately 2 kilometres southwest of the drilled Reventon Breccia.
 The coincident gold and silver anomaly is accompanied by strongly anomalous lead, zinc, arsenic and antimony values.
-A number of soil samples returned fire assay results over 100 g/t Ag, to a maximum of 384 g/t Ag and 0.59 g/t Au.
+A number of soil samples returned fire assay results over 100 g/t silver, to a maximum of 384 g/t silver and 0.59 g/t gold.
 Samples were taken at 40m sample spacing on lines 200m apart.
-Additional follow up exploration on this zone as well as other newly discovered zones is currently being carried out by Focus Ventures Ltd.
+Additional follow up exploration on this zone as well as other newly discovered zones will continue to be carried out by Focus.